baidu/ote-stack/README.md

 ### Support third cluster
 It supports [kubernetes](https://github.com/kubernetes/) and [k3s](https://github.com/rancher/k3s) now.
 Because edge is a logical cluster，it can support any clusters by cluster-shim in theory.
 So in 5G era, it can be compatible with different implementations of different operators'MEC platforms.
+Use k8s cluster shim for both k8s and k3s when WebFrontend is used. k3s cluster shim is a lightweight version of k8s cluster shim without edge resource reporter.
+For better k3s support, we commit a [pull request](https://github.com/rancher/k3s/pull/1553) to make flannel config template, and offer a way to support [GPU with k3s](.docs/gpu-for-k3s.md).

 ### Lightweight cluster controller
 Only one component and one customize shim can make the third cluster controlled by OTE-Stack.
 So it's very light and easy to use.